Vonng/pigsty/docs/NODE.md

 **Add Node**

-To add a node into pigsty, you need to have nopass ssh/sudo access to the node
+To add a node into Pigsty, you need to have nopass ssh/sudo access to the node

 ```bash
 bin/node-add [ip...]      # add node to pigsty:  ./node.yml -l <cls|ip|group>